Lindbergh kidnapping: Execution

 Hauptmann turned down a large offer from a Hearst newspaper for a confession and refused a last-minute offer to commute his sentence from the death penalty to life without parole in exchange for a confession.
 He was executed by the electric chair on April 3, 1936.

-After his death, some reporters and independent investigators came up with numerous questions about the way in which the investigation had been run and the fairness of the trial, including witness tampering and planted evidence.
+After his death, some reporters and independent investigators raised numerous questions about the way in which the investigation had been run and the fairness of the trial, including witness tampering and planted evidence.
 Twice in the 1980s, Anna Hauptmann sued the state of New Jersey for the unjust execution of her husband.
 The suits were dismissed due to prosecutorial immunity and because the statute of limitations had run out.
 She continued fighting to clear his name until her death, at age 95, in 1994.

 Alternative theories

 A number of books have asserted Hauptmann's innocence, generally highlighting inadequate police work at the crime scene, Lindbergh's interference in the investigation, the ineffectiveness of Hauptmann's counsel, and weaknesses in the witnesses and physical evidence.
 Ludovic Kennedy, in particular, questioned much of the evidence, such as the origin of the ladder and the testimony of many of the witnesses.

-According to author Lloyd Gardner, a fingerprint expert, Erastus Mead Hudson, applied the then-rare silver nitrate fingerprint process to the ladder and did not find Hauptmann's fingerprints, even in places that the maker of the ladder must have touched.
+According to author Lloyd Gardner, a fingerprint expert – Erastus Mead Hudson – applied the then-rare silver nitrate fingerprint process to the ladder and did not find Hauptmann's fingerprints, even in places that the maker of the ladder must have touched.
 According to Gardner, officials refused to consider this expert's findings, and the ladder was then washed of all fingerprints.

 Jim Fisher, a former FBI agent and professor at Edinboro University of Pennsylvania, has written two books, The Lindbergh Case (1987) and The Ghosts of Hopewell (1999), addressing what he calls a "revision movement" regarding the case.
 He summarizes:

 Today, the Lindbergh phenomena[sic] is a giant hoax perpetrated by people who are taking advantage of an uninformed and cynical public.
 Notwithstanding all of the books, TV programs, and legal suits, Hauptmann is as guilty today as he was in 1932 when he kidnapped and killed the son of Mr. and Mrs. Charles Lindbergh.

 Another book, Hauptmann's Ladder: A Step-by-Step Analysis of the Lindbergh Kidnapping by Richard T. Cahill Jr., concludes that Hauptmann was guilty but questions whether he should have been executed.

-According to John Reisinger in his book Master Detective, New Jersey detective Ellis Parker conducted an independent investigation in 1936 and obtained a signed confession from former Trenton attorney Paul Wendel, creating a sensation and resulting in a temporary stay of execution for Hauptmann.
+According to John Reisinger in his book Master Detective, New Jersey detective Ellis H. Parker conducted an independent investigation in 1936 and obtained a signed confession from former Trenton attorney Paul Wendel, creating a sensation and resulting in a temporary stay of execution for Hauptmann.
 The case against Wendel collapsed, however, when he insisted his confession had been coerced.

 Robert Zorn's 2012 book Cemetery John proposes that Hauptmann was part of a conspiracy with two other German-born men, John and Walter Knoll.
 Zorn's father, economist Eugene Zorn, believed that as a teenager he had witnessed the conspiracy being discussed.